Respected Clarksville Divorce Attorneys Ready To Fight For You

 Uncontested divorces in Tennessee can take 2-3 months (at a minimum) to complete.
 Contested divorces can last much longer.
-The length of a divorce is based on the complexity of the issues, the amicability of the couple, and the attitude of each lawyer.
+The length is based on the complexity of the issues, the amicability of the couple, and the attitude of each divorce lawyer.

-2. What is the difference in an uncontested divorce and a contested divorce?
+2. What is the difference in an uncontested and contested divorce?

-An uncontested divorce is a divorce in which both parties resolve their issues amicably soon into the divorce.
-The parties may not agree at first as to all issues, but working together and through their attorneys, ultimately reach a resolution with little litigation.
-Uncontested divorces are quicker, less expensive, and more efficient because the parties work together to resolve their differences.
+Uncontested is a divorce in which both parties resolve their issues amicably.
+The parties may not agree at first as to all issues, but working together and through their legal team, ultimately reach a resolution with little litigation.
+Uncontested marriage dissolutions are quicker, less expensive, and more efficient because the parties work together to resolve their differences.
 If you and your partner are contemplating filing as uncontested, our experienced Clarksville divorce lawyer at Batson Nolan can assist you in each of the following stages:

-By contrast, a contested divorce is a divorce in which the parties become deadlocked on one issue or many issues.
-Contested divorces can often require significant litigation, time, money, and cause significant stress.
-If a divorce comes to a point in which all further attempts at negotiation are futile, the case has become contested and the lawyer must begin to prepare for trial.
+By contrast, a contested divorce is one in which the parties become deadlocked on one issue or many issues.
+These can often require significant litigation, time, money, and cause significant stress.
+If a marriage dissolution comes to a point in which all further attempts at negotiation are futile, the case has become contested and the attorney must begin to prepare for trial.
 Batson Nolan can assist clients in filing for divorce when couples cannot reach an amicable resolution.
 This includes asserting legitimate grounds for divorce, which includes, but is not limited to: inappropriate marital behavior, cruel and/or inhuman conduct, adultery, abandonment, habitual intoxication, or certain criminal violations.

 3. How much will my divorce cost?

 A good rule of thumb for divorce cases or any family law case is the more the parties fight, the more it will cost.
-Remember: When thinking of how much a divorce costs, remember that you are considering not just money, but also spending your time and emotions.
+Remember: When thinking about the costs, remember that you are considering not just money, but also spending your time and emotions.

 4. How do I talk to my children about the divorce?

 Divorce is a difficult and confusing time for children.
-The best way to handle the divorce with your kids is to sit down and talk.
+The best way to handle it with your kids is to sit down and talk.
 Let them know how much they are loved.
 Do not argue in front of the kids, do not complain to them, and do not use children for leverage.
-Consider counseling for your children if they are struggling to cope with the divorce.
+Consider counseling for your children if they are struggling to cope with the separation.

 5. Should I seek a marriage counselor?